chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Assumed opentest4j provides assertThrows and that kotlin.test is available.", "PROJECT NOTE": "Project uses JUnit 4; add kotlin(\"test\") if using assertFailsWith.", "NEW INSTRUCTION": "WHEN proposing alternative test assertions THEN inspect build files for testing dependencies and versions"
 }

+[2025-12-20 20:21] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "update imports",
+    "MISSING STEPS": "run build",
+    "BOTTLENECK": "Premature import changes caused temporary semantic errors before method body update.", "PROJECT NOTE": "Prefer PyResolveUtil.resolveQualifiedNameInScope for Python name resolution; used elsewhere in repo.", "NEW INSTRUCTION": "WHEN replacing an implementation requiring new imports THEN update imports and body in one patch" }